Published market hub · 2026-06

 DSCR quick screen

-Start with the public max-PITIA proxy of about $1,375/mo at a 1.20x DSCR floor, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Start with the public max-monthly payment proxy of about Supported at 80% LTV for purchases at a 1.20x DSCR floor, then pass on deals that need materially more room before taxes, insurance, vacancy, and capex.

 - Directional only.
 Pressure-test the payment range in the calculator before application.